Generalized Anxiety

 What is Problematic Worry/Generalized Anxiety?

 Problematic worry or generalized anxiety refers to a pattern of excessive and frequent worrying that is difficult to control.
-These problematic worries are often disproportionate to the level of risk or threat posed by the thing you are worried about.
-It can be about relatively mundane events, such as a loved one being slightly late coming home from work or being asked to have a meeting with your boss.
+The worry can be about relatively mundane events, such as a loved one being slightly late coming home from work or being asked to have a meeting with your boss.
+These problematic worries are often disproportionate to the level of risk or threat posed by what you are worried about.

 What is Generalized Anxiety Disorder?